Skip to content

 Pregnant Guppy vs Fat Guppy

 Many beginners confuse pregnancy with bloating or overfeeding.
+The good news is that with a little observation, the two are fairly easy to distinguish.

-Signs of a Fat or Bloated Guppy
+Signs of a Fat or Bloated Guppy:

-If your fish shows swelling and difficulty swimming, read our
+If your fish shows swelling and difficulty swimming, read our bloated guppy guide.

 When to Separate a Pregnant Guppy